-Winter shutdown is the period of time between Christmas and New Years Day that campus closes for the annual holiday break.
-Housing begins shutdown a few days prior so staff can prepare for the campus closure.
+Winter break is the period of time between Christmas and New Years Day that campus closes for the annual holiday break.
+Housing breaks a few days prior so staff can prepare for the campus closure.
+Winter intersession begins January 2.

-The deadline to register your Intent to Stay for Winter Shutdown is Friday, December 13 at 5:00 p.m.
-Failure to register by the designated deadline will result in an improper check out fee.
+The deadline to register to stay for winter break is Thursday, December 4 at 5 p.m.
+Failure to register by the designated deadline may result in an improper check out fee.

-Residents who do not register to stay over the shutdown must vacate their unit by 12:00 p.m. on Thursday, December 19.
+Residents who do not register to stay must vacate their unit by 12:00 p.m. on Thursday, December 18.
 Fall key cards will deactivate at this time.

 student typing on a laptop

-Residents who plan to stay on campus during shutdown must do the following:
+Residents who plan to stay on campus during break must do the following:

-Housing staff is available 24/7, even during the shutdown, to assist residents with questions, lockouts, or emergencies.
+Housing staff is available 24/7, even during the break, to assist residents with questions, lockouts, or emergencies.

 packing clothes into suitcase

-Residents who do not need to stay on campus for the shutdown must vacate their unit by Thursday, December 19 at 12:00 p.m.
+Residents who do not need to stay on campus for the break must vacate their unit by Thursday, December 18 at 12:00 p.m.
 Personal belongings can stay in your room/unit.

-• Complete the Winter Shutdown Checklist prior to departure
+• Complete the Winter Break Checklist prior to departure

 • Room/gate keys will deactivate at 12:00 p.m. on the date listed above.
 When you return to campus after January 1, your first stop should be the Housing Office to have your card reactivated.